magickw/TeamProfileGenerator/README.md

 - [Questions](#questions)

 ## Installation
+`git clone` the repo to your local machine.
+To use this application, please run the following commands:

+`npm install inquirer`
+`npm install jest`

 ## Usage
+The application uses the `inquirer` package to prompt you in the command line with a series of questions about your team member.
+It takes your answers.
+Once all prompts are answered, `fs.writeFile` method will be used to generate a html webpage with information of your team members.

 ## Demo
+Please click <a href="https://watch.screencastify.com/v/J1HNrZO2Qyq22VGeQvhO">here</a> for video in higher definitions.
 <img src="src/demo.gif" alt="demo" />

+Screenshot of output html:
 <img src="src/screenshot.png" alt="screenshot" />

 **[⬆ back to top](#table-of-contents)**